nickplaysjazz/nethack-companion/README.md

 Feature requests are also welcome.

 ## Acknowledgments
+Special thanks to:

-C0D3R1N0 : code review, conceptualization, and testing saundersresearch : testing
+C0D3R1N0 : for code review, conceptualization, and testing

+saundersresearch : for testing

 The FIGlet ASCII font "Standard" was created by Glenn Chappell & Ian Chai 3/93 based on Frank's .sig.
 The font is used here under a BSD-3-Clause license.
 For more information, see http://www.figlet.org/.